AWG Single Championship

 The AWG Singles Championship (AWGシングル王座, AWG Shinguru Ōza), first established as the AgZ Championship, is a women's professional wrestling championship, situated at the top championship hierarchy of the japanese professional wrestling promotion Actwres girl'Z. In November 2021, Actwres girl'Z announced the dissolution of their Color's and Beginning brands, in favor of a more entertainment-based product.
 On February 13, 2022, the company ran their first ACTwrestling show under their new format.
 Therefore, between December 2021 and March 2023, the title was deactivated.
-Overall there have been 6 reigns shared between 6 different champions, and one vacancy.
+After the title's reactivation, there have been 11 reigns shared between 10 different champions, and two vacancies.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-The current champion is Marino Saihara who is in her first reign.
+The championship is currently vacant.

 Title history

 On November 15, 2018, Saori Anou became the inaugural AgZ Champion after defeating Saki in the finals of a sixteen-woman single-elimination tournament.
 During Anou's reign the title was re-named to the AWG Single Championship.
 On September 19, 2019, Reika Saiki, who won the title back in August 14, vacated the title after breaking her jaw, in order to recover from the injury.
 On November 6, Miyuki Takase defeated Himeka Arita to win the vacant championship.
 On December 30, 2021, the title was deactivated over Actwres girl'Z closure due to further rebranding.

 On March 12, 2023, Miku Aono defeated Kouki in the tournament finals to win the reactivated title.